eliohana101/Smart-crosswalk/README.md

    * Labeling the database and dividing it into categories.

-   * Entering the database into the YOLOV5-S object identification network
+   * Entering the database into the YOLOV5-S object identification network.

    * Transfer the grid with the weights to the Invidia Jetson Nano controller.